partho-dev/terraform/README.md

 - It uses data types like `strings` `Number, Booleans`and other complex data types `List, set, map` etc
 - It also loops the data
 - So, it needed that principle and hence it needed its own `HCL` language

+## Is there a way, to check if the .tf file is correctly written
+- `terraform validate`
+- Try by typing some resource name incorrect like `instance_types = "t2.micro"` with an extra `s`
+- This will warn with `validate`

+## Few important points to note
+1. `depends` is used when one resource creation should happen once the previous dependable resource is created
+2. `count=4` is used to create 4 resources at a time
+4. `terraform destroy -target` is used to delete only one target resource rather destroying the entire infra
+5. `import` is used to create IaC from an existing infra created manually
+6. `terraform validate` is used to validate if any error on the syntax
+7. **Test**
+    - `terraform-compliance` is used for unit testing the Terraform script
+    - `Terratest` - integration test
+    - `tfsec` - Static analysis
+8.